Investments in Disadvantaged Communities

-Disadvantaged communities in California are specifically targeted for transportation investments with state funds.
-New Infrastructure Investment and Jobs Act (IIJA) funds will increase these investments.
-These IIJA investments are aimed at improving public health, quality of life and economic opportunity in California’s most underserved communities, while reducing greenhouse gas emissions.
+Disadvantaged communities in California are specifically targeted for transportation investments with state funds, and the Infrastructure Investment and Jobs Act (IIJA) will further expand these investments.
+The IIJA investments are directed towards improving public health, elevating the overall quality of life, and fostering economic opportunity in California’s most underserved communities while contributing to reducing greenhouse gas emissions.

-The goals of the Active Transportation Program (ATP) include increasing active modes of transportation, increasing the safety and mobility of non-motorized users, achieving greenhouse gas reduction goals, and providing a broad spectrum of projects to benefit disadvantaged communities.
-The chart below shows the percent of ATP funds that directly benefit disadvantaged communities.
+The ATP aims to promote active modes of transportation, enhance safety and mobility for non-motorized users, contribute to greenhouse gas reduction targets, and offer diverse projects to benefit disadvantaged communities.
+The gauge chart below illustrates the percentage of ATP funds allocated directly to support these underprivileged communities.

-93.8% of Active Transportation Program project dollars ($3.76 billion out of $4.0 billion) benefit disadvantaged communities.
+92% of the total ATP project funds ($5.73 billion out of $6.2 billion) benefit disadvantaged communities.

 Justice40 Initiative